-Getting a handle on your finances can be intimidating.
+Getting a handle on your finances can be intimidating but with the right personal finance guide it doesn’t have to be.
 If you are struggling with personal finance, we get it.
 There are so many financial products to consider, budgets to create, and decisions to make, it’s no wonder so many people give up on money management.
 Just reading about all the services and products available to “simplify” your personal finances can be overwhelming.

 What is personal finance?

 Personal finance includes any money management transaction you carry out for yourself or on behalf of your family.
 Cracking personal finance depends on three key pillars: 1) Knowing how much you spend (cash flow budget), 2) setting smart goals, and 3) maintaining the income you need to meet those goals.
 Taking these steps requires you to take an honest look at your current financial situation, estimate your short- and long-term needs, and implement a plan to meet those needs.

 SuperMoney’s Personal Finance Guide takes the guesswork out of money management by offering an easy to follow plan that works.
 Once you’re clear on the steps you need to take, our comparison shopping tools and consumer reviews will help you filter out the best products and services available.

 - Create a budget.
 These money management tools will help.

 - Add up the money you make (income)

 - Deduct your fixed expenses.
 These coupon sites can help you save money on everyday expenses.